-At 9am on a bright Friday morning, Roman soldiers crucified Jesus like they’d done a thousand other derelicts (Mk 15.25).
-They drove spikes through his wrists or maybe they toenailed his hands.
-They likely drove spikes through his heels on either side of the cross.
+At 9am on a bright Friday morning Roman soldiers crucified Jesus like they’d done a thousand other derelicts (Mk 15.25).
+They drove spikes through his wrists.
+Maybe they toenailed his hands.
+They drove spikes through his heels on either side of the cross.

-The execution went normally until noon when something mysterious happened (Mk 15.33).
+The execution was textbook until noon.
+Then something mysterious happened (Mk 15.33).
 Darkness enveloped the “whole land” for the next three hours.

 Scholars debate the nature of this darkness.
 Was it over the whole earth or just Israel?
 Perhaps it was an eclipse or unusually dark clouds.

 Whatever the case, it was God’s darkness on loan to Satan for an “hour” (Lk 22.53).
 The entire judgment theme in redemptive-history accumulated for these three hours.

 Since creation, darkness has always signified something is not quite right (cf. Gen 1.2).
 “God saw that the light was good” (Gen 1.4) which meant the formless, void and dark waterworld was not altogether good.
 Therefore, “God separated the light from the darkness.”
 The Good from The Not-Good.
 God wrote the story of redemption into creation itself.

 We naturally refer to difficult seasons in our lives as “dark times.”
 We know darkness to be mysterious, dangerous, confusing, foreboding and unwanted.
 We dance in a field at sunrise but cower paralyzed in that same field at sundown.
 We hear the birds at noon but only wolves at midnight.

 We are scared of the Dark.
 We are suspicious of shadows (Ps 23.4).
 Something inside warns us darkness ought not be.
 We crave light at the end of tunnels.

 “Make your face to shine upon your servant; save me in your lovingkindness” (Ps 31.16).